mchehab/zbar/iphone/doc/licensing.rst

 3. Then append the contents of the text file COPYING, included with the library.
 This is all of the copyright information for the library.

-4. Then append the contents of the text file LICENSE, also included with the library.
+4. Then append the contents of the text file LICENSE.md, also included with the library.
 This is just the LGPL version 2.1 which you may also obtain from http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html